 - Annie, a 70-year-old nurse who tries to manage her care almost exclusively with CIH approaches.

-The Veteran narratives go over some important aspects of how to advise patients regarding use of several widely-used dietary supplements, including but not limited to multivitamins, ergogenic aids (supplements taken to enhance athletic performance), anti-inflammatories, and adaptogens (supplements to improve immunity and resilience to stressors).
+The Veteran narratives go over some important aspects of how to advise patients regarding use of several widely-used dietary supplements, including multivitamins, ergogenic aids (supplements taken to enhance athletic performance), anti-inflammatories, and adaptogens (supplements to improve immunity and resilience to stressors).
 Several useful CIH resources are featured, including the Integrative Medicine textbook, the Natural Medicines website, the National Library of Medicine site, and various materials available on the Whole Health website.
 The textbook and Natural Medicines site are available to all VA clinicians through the VHA National Desktop Library Whole Health Subject Guide.
 The others can be accessed online from anywhere.

 The narratives also focus on a variety of other CIH therapies, in addition to dietary supplements.
 VHA’s Provision of Complementary and Integrative Health (Directive 1137). features two lists of CIH services.[1,2] List 1 includes approaches that have evidence of promising or potential benefit and are required to be offered by all VA facilities or their community partners, if those approaches are part of a Veteran’s treatment plan.
 List 2 includes approaches that VA facilities have the option of offering.
 They are generally considered safe, even if evidence for their use is less clearly supportive than for the approaches on List 1.
 Many of the approaches on List 1 and List 2 are featured in the three Veteran narratives.
 For more information about Lists 1 and 2, refer to Integrative Health Coordinating Center Approved List of CIH.
 The approaches on each List 1 and 2 are highlighted in the next section of this overview.